owolp/Telerik-Academy/Modul-2/Unit-Testing/Exam-Preparation/CosmeticsRefactored/README.md

  - **Parse** should **return new Command**, when the "input" string is in the required valid format.

  - **Parse** should set correct values to the newly returned Command object's Properties ("Name" & "Parameters"), when the "input" string is in the valid required format.

+ - **Parse** should throw **NullReferenceException** when the "input" string is Null.

  - **Parse** should throw **ArgumentNullException** with a message that contains the string "Name", when the "input" string that represents the Command Name is Null Or Empty.